 The main sequences of open clusters are generally located in the same section of the HR or colour-magnitude diagram (Fig. 16.6).
 This is because the material from which the clusters formed has not varied much, i. e. their initial chemical composition has been fairly constant.
 In younger clusters the main sequence extends to brighter and hotter stars and earlier spectral types.
-Usually one can clearly see the point in the diagram where the main stars move in the same direction, their tangential velocity components appear to be directed towards the convergence point K sequence ends and bends over towards the giant branch.
+Usually one can clearly see the point in the diagram where the main sequence ends and bends over towards the giant branch.
 This point will depend very strongly on the age of the cluster.
 It can therefore be used in determining the ages of open clusters.
 Star clusters are of central importance in the study of stellar evolution.

 The colour-magnitude diagrams of star clusters can also be used to determine their distances.
 The method is called main sequence fitting.
-By means of multicolour photometry the reddening due to interstellar dust can be removed from the observed colours B - V of the stars, yielding the intrinsic colours $(B - V)0$.
+By means of multicolour photometry the reddening due to interstellar dust can be removed from the observed colours B-V of the stars, yielding the intrinsic colours $(B-V)0$.
 Most star clusters are so far away from us that all cluster members can be taken to be at the same distance.
 The distance modulus will then be the same for all members.
 In (16.4), m{V_0} is the apparent, M_V the absolute visual magnitude of a star,

-$$m{\rm V_0} - M{\rm V} = 5 \lg \frac{r}{10 \,{\rm pc}}$$ (16.4)
+$$m{\rm V_0} - M{\rm V} = 5 \lg \frac{r}{10 \,\mathrm{pc}}$$ (16.4)

 Fig. 16.5.
 Colour-magnitude diagram of the Hyades.
 Apparent visual magnitude on the left-hand vertical axis; absolute visual magnitude on the right-hand one and r the distance.
-It has been assumed that the extinction due to interstellar dust A_V has been determined from multicolour photometry and its effect removed from the observed visual magnitude m_V :
+It has been assumed that the extinction due to interstellar dust $A{\rm V}$ has been determined from multicolour photometry and its effect removed from the observed visual magnitude $m{\rm V}$: